espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Life Shot (Moderate).md

 * * *

 Life shot is a special cartridge that carries a small dose of elixir of life.
 A creature hit by activated life shot takes no damage from the successful attack, instead receiving 5d4+7 healing and gaining a +2 item bonus to saving throws against diseases and poisons for 1 minute.
 On a critical hit, roll the healing received twice and take the better result (this is a fortune effect).
-A target willing to be hit by this attack is [[Off-Guard]] against it.
+A target willing to be hit by this attack is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against it.

 * * *